jesperlndqvst/picture-this/README.md

 - [x] The project must be tested on at least two of your classmates computers.

+## Todo
+- [ ] Update search function to perform a live search on keydown.
+> **Note:** It should update first after user has entered three keys.
+- [ ] As a user I'm able to delete my account along with all posts and comments..

 ## How to use it

 1. Clone this repository to your directory through the terminal.